PrestaShop/prestashop-specs/content/1.7/back-office/customers/customers/outstanding-listing.md

 - **Date** - input with YYYY-MM-DD HH-MinMin-SecSec format.
 - **Company** - customer with the company name.
 - **Risk label** - the text with colorized outlined label, defining the Risk level of the entry.
 - **Outstanding allowance amaount** - the value with the numeric amount and currency prefix.
+Here is the limit displayed, that was set in Customer page and _Outstanding allowance_ field.
 - **Current outstanding amount** - the value with the numeric amount and currency prefix.
+This functionality is working with the logic as follwos:
+  - All the invoiceable Tax included amount, that Customer has in total is reduced by all the invoiceable amount at the current time, that has Payment accepted status.
+The rest unpaid amount is displayed in this column.
+After all the Orders fully completed and accepted, this amount should be equal to 0.
 - **Invoice sheet icon** - clicking initiates the download of the PDF invoice file.
 - **View lasso icon** - clicking initiates redirection to the Order in Back-Office, that customer has made.